Preparing for your Security Clearance Interview - A Comprehensive Guide

 Stage 5: Additional Inquiries (if needed)

-If concerns arise during the process, AGSVA may conduct additional interviews, request more information, or perform supplementary checks.
+If concerns arise, AGSVA may conduct additional interviews, request more information, or perform supplementary checks.

 Stage 6: Final Assessment and Decision